pcardotatgit/DUO_Web_Demos/python/duo_client_RFID/readme.md

 At this point you should be able to test the Reader.

-copy all python scripts into the [ /home/pi ] folder in your Raspberry PI.
+copy all python scripts into the [ /home/pi ] folder into your Raspberry PI.

 Run the <b>0_read.py</b> script and Scan one of the RFID Tag you got with the RFID-RC522 reader.
 <b>